-Table S-22 shows that with the implementation of all of the proposed mitigation measures, potential significant adverse impacts due to construction-related vehicle trips would be fully mitigated at four lane groups at two analyzed intersections during the construction AM peak hour and one lane group at one analyzed intersection during the construction midday peak hour.
-Table S-23 provides a more detailed summary of the analyzed intersections and lane groups that have the potential for unmitigated significant adverse traffic impacts during construction.
-As shown in Table S-23, potential, impacts would remain at nine lane groups at six analyzed intersections during the construction AM peak hour.
-Table S-23, potential, impacts would remain at nine lane groups at six analyzed intersections during the construction AM peak hour.
-During the midday peak hour, potential impacts would remain at two lane groups at two intersections.
+Table S-23 shows that with the implementation of all of the proposed mitigation measures, potential significant adverse impacts due to construction-related vehicle trips would be fully mitigated at four lane groups and one intersection during the construction AM peak hour and one lane group during the construction midday peak hour.
+Table S-24 provides a more detailed summary of the intersections and lane groups that have the potential for unmitigated significant adverse traffic impacts during construction.
+As shown in Table S-24, potential, impacts would remain at nine lane groups and at six analyzed intersections during the construction AM peak hour.
+During the midday peak hour, potential impacts would remain at two lane groups and at two intersection.

-Summary of Lane Groups/Intersections with Potentially Significant Adverse Traffic Impacts
+Table S-23 Summary of Lane Groups/Intersections with Potentially Significant Adverse Traffic Impacts

-i otentiany significant raverse frame impact

-Net Increment Lane Groups/ Intersections With No Significant Impacts Lane Groups/ Intersections With Significant Impacts Mitigated Lane Groups/ Intersections Unmitigated Lane Groups/ Intersections
+3Net Increment Lane Groups/ Intersections With No Significant Impacts Mitigated Lane Groups/ Intersections Unmitigated Lane Groups/ Intersections

 AM Peak Hour 48/11 35/4 13/7 4/1 9/6

 Midday Peak Hour 48/11 45/9 3/2 1/0 2/2